Key insider: 2 men were ‘very eager’ to kidnap Gov. Whitmer

 Prosecutors say Fox and Croft wanted to trigger a national revolt.
 The government said disgust over COVID-19 restrictions inspired them to make kidnapping plans in 2020.
 Defense lawyers, however, argue that undercover FBI agents and rogue operatives created the scheme.

-Garbin said he trained with Fox, Croft and others in a remote area, practicing inside a handmade “shoot house” to simulate a kidnapping.
-He told jurors how they traveled to Elk Rapids at night to see Whitmer's vacation home and a bridge that could be blown up to distract police during an attack.
+Garbin and Franks said they trained with Fox, Croft and others in a remote area, practicing inside a handmade “shoot house” to simulate a kidnapping.
+They told jurors how a group traveled to Elk Rapids at night to see Whitmer’s vacation home and a bridge that could be blown up to distract police during an attack.

 “It wasn’t anybody’s idea but my own to participate,” Garbin said when asked if he was entrapped by agents.